Sex Crimes

 A: The legal penalties depend on the type of sexual offense, age of the victim as well as other factors.
 Many sexual offenses are classified as felonies which are the most serious types of criminal violations.
 Conviction of nearly all sex crimes requires lifetime registration as a sex offender (A.R.S. §13-3821).
 Visit https://www.azleg.gov/arsDetail/?title=13 and search Chapter 14 - Sexual Offenses for a full listing of legal consequences.

-Q: If I am 18, is it illegal for me to have sexual conduct with someone who is 16?
+Q: If I am 18, is it illegal for me to engage in sexual activity with someone who is 16?

 A: According to Arizona law, it is illegal to knowingly have sex with a minor (any person under the age of 18) even if that person “consents” to the act (A.R.S. §13-1405).
+Arizona law does have an exception for consensual sexual activity with someone at least 15 years old if the activity is consensual, both people attend the same school and are less than 24 months apart in age.
 Sexual conduct with a minor under 15 years old is a class 2 felony (A.R.S. §13-705) and 15 years and older is a class 6 felony.

 Q: Can sexual offenses occur even when you are dating or married?